Archiboeuf/Project-game-Pokemon/README.md

 The game is in french.

-How to play : Execute the entire code and type "commencer_partie()" then you only have to type numbers to take the decisions which are displayed on the screen.
+How to play : Execute the entire code and type "commencer_partie()" then you only have to type numbers and press enter to take the decisions which are displayed on the screen.